-English Standard Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text Requirements There are no prescribed texts for Year 11 Students are required to study ONE complex multimodal or digital text in Module A. (This may include the study of film) Students are required to study ONE substantial literary print text in Module B, for example prose fiction, drama or a poetry text, which may constitute a selection of poems from the work of one poet.
-Students must explore a range of types of texts drawn from prose fiction, drama, poetry, nonfiction, film, media and digital texts.
-The Year 11 Course requires students to support the study of texts with their own wide reading.
+English Standard Indicative Hours Common module - Reading to Write: Transition to Senior English 40 Year 11 Course (120 hours) Module A: Contemporary Possibilities 40 Module B: Close Study of Literature 40 Text Requirements There are no prescribed texts for Year 11 Students are required to study ONE complex Module A. (This may include the study of film) Students are required to study ONE substant B, for example prose fiction, drama or a poet tial literary print text in Module ry text, which may constitute a Students must explore a range of types of tex drama, poetry, nonfiction, film, media and dig The Year 11 Course requires students to sup their own wide reading. cts drawn from prose fiction, ital texts.